-Acknowledgements This work was supported by NSF grant ATM 0354545.
+Acknowledgments This work was supported by NSF grant ATM 0354545.
 ECMWF ERA-40 data used in this study/project were provided by ECMWF from the main data server.
 The authors thank the members of NCAR's Climate Modeling Section, Computer Software and Engineering Group, and Scientific Computing Division for their contributions to the development of CAM3.
 We thank Dr. Grant Branstator for suggesting that we study a vorticity bias equation.
+The authors also thank the helpful advice from two anonymous reviewers.